 Oak & Iron is a game set in the age of fighting sail.
 It allows players to recreate battles between small fleets and squadrons of armed sailing ships.
-The game is designed to be simple and intuitive while also challenging players by providing significant tactical depth while being true to the theme and tactics of the period.
+The game is designed to be simple and intuitive while also challenging players by providing significant tactical depth and being true to the theme and tactics of the period.

+4

+OAK & IRON

 GAME COMPONENTS